moremeyou/Obsidian-Tag-Buddy/README.md

 ## 🧐 Why is this useful to me?
 I use tags to connect ideas, but also as a flexible I/O or state/status management system.
 For example, most of my content comes in through daily notes with tags.
 Then I have specialized notes that query those tags into an "Inbox" section of the specialized note so I can review and process on-demand.
 ###### Why only Reading Mode?
 Tag Buddy is about maintaining your flow state when reading or reviewing your notes.
 Tag editing functionality in Reading Mode means you can, for example, remove “new” from “#book/highlight/new”, or quickly add “#todo” without switching to Edit or Source Mode.
-Read on for use cases and documentation.

 ## 👍 Support a buddy
 There’s lots to do and I’d like this plugin to grow with Obsidian and the community.
 Your support will ensure on-going development and maintenance.